Steelers still eyeing playoffs as Browns visit in finale

 Watt single-handedly destroyed the Browns in last season’s matchup in Pittsburgh, recording four sacks as the Steelers pounded former Cleveland quarterback Baker Mayfield.

-Watt inflicted his damage in a matchup against reserve right tackle James Hudson, who may be forced to start this week with Jack Conklin slowed by an ankle injury.
+Watt inflicted his damage in a matchup against reserve right tackle James Hudson, who will get a chance at redemption this week with starter Jack Conklin out for the finale with an ankle injury.
 The Browns will assist Hudson in any way possible.

 “He’s a guy who you have to obviously be aware of and spend extra attention and extra time with and help in protection,” Browns offensive coordinator Alex Van Pelt said of Watt, who 14 1/2 sacks in nine career games against Cleveland.
 “We understand that.
 There are plays where we are not going to be able to do that based on situations where we have to stand up and block him.”